Baka-Chi/toradora/Volume01/chapter01.md

 Their darkened window faced south.
 It had been six years since they moved in here.
 Inside the little apartment where the two of them lived, their only source of natural light came from the south-facing window.

-As the entrance was on the north and because they were abutted on the east and west sides by their neighbors' houses, only the south side had windows.
+As the entrance faced north and because they were abutted on the east and west sides by their neighbors' houses, only the south side had windows.
-Sunlight had been abundant, especially in the mornings.
+Sunlight had always been plentiful, especially in the mornings.
 There used to be no need to turn on the lights from sunrise to sunset, unless it was raining.

 The bright sunlight always used to shine abundantly on Ryūji while preparing breakfast in his uniform for the two of them, and on Yasuko who would be sleeping soundly.